zenAndroid/wannabe-schemer/README.md

 The erastosthenes sieve was particularly clever tbh, .... of course, in haskell this is even more elegant, but that doesn't take away from the elegance of the implemented procedure.

+## STREAMMMMMMMMS ##

+I will need to do this section again.

+Streams are easy to understand, *atomically* but when the definitions of functions get complicated, I often find myself lost.

 ## Note ##

 There are still a number of individual exercises that i will record for posterior practice.